 The Governors of St Andrew’s play an active part in the life of the school.
 By way of an introduction to the current Governing Body we would like you to know who we are and to read a little bit about us.
 We hope the following will be interesting and informative and help to make us a visible and recognisable presence around the school.
-The Chair and Mrs Simpson hold weekly meetings at school and the Trust supports each school’s LGB with regular briefings and training.
+The Chair and Mrs Simpson hold weekly meetings and the Trust supports each school’s LGB with regular briefings and training.

 Julie Simpson, Headteacher.
 Appointed April 2018

 Simon Jones, Chair of the LGB, Foundation Governor.
 Term Oct 2017-Oct 2021 responsible for School Improvement and SAST Liaison

 I have been a foundation governor at St Andrew’s since 2012 and have also served on the Yetminster PCC.
 I have lived in the village with my wife since 2004 and our youngest attends St Andrew’s while our eldest is a pupil at The Gryphon School.
 I am a radiographer working in Dorset County Hospital running the scanning service.
 I have extensive post graduate qualifications in this field and in management.
 I enjoy sports of all types and sing in a choir.
 The school has an excellent opportunity to grow in stature with the support of SAST.
 Everyone involved with the school work hard to ensure this happens.

 Steve Crumpler, Appointed Governor, SIG.
-Term Nov 2016-Nov 2020 responsible for SENDi
+Term Nov 2020 -Nov 2024 responsible for SENDi

 I was a headteacher in Dorset for 27 years.
 I also trained as an OFSTED inspector and School Improvement Partner.
 I now work part time, supporting schools in Somerset and Dorset.
 I have always found it a huge privilege to be involved in education and I am very pleased to be part of St Andrew’s school again, where two of our children were pupils.
 I live in Chetnole with Anne, who is also a primary school headteacher.
 My spare time is often spent in my garden, walking the dog or sometimes acting and making scenery for local amateur dramatic groups.